What Are the 4 Types of OCD?

 What is OCD?

-Obsessive-compulsive disorder is characterized by uncontrollable, repetitive thoughts (called obsessions) that just won't let you be.
-To make those thoughts disappear, you engage in specific actions (called compulsions) repeatedly and so often that the obsessions and compulsions start impacting your daily life.
+To make obsessive thoughts disappear, you may engage in specific actions (called compulsions) repeatedly and so often that the obsessions and compulsions start impacting your daily life.

 Imagine that your mind keeps asking "what if" questions and the only way to cope is by doing repetitive actions.